 She holds awards from the ABRSM and the Guild of Church Musicians (amongst others) and is currently studying for a PhD in liturgy and music.

-Bill was trained at the Northern School of Music, Manchester.
+William M. Thomas was trained at the Northern School of Music, Manchester.
 He studied Piano, Singing and Trumpet as a boy and returned as a young man for singing lessons.
 For two years he was also in the Manchester Cathedral Cantata Choir.

 He has held four posts as Organist and Choirmaster over 50 years.
 He has broadcast in this country and abroad and cut a LP while at All Saints Bury All Male Choir.
 Now retired, Bill is Assistant Organist at St Annes Parish Church.